Qinghua-Yao/Image-Captioning-Models/README.md

 # Image Captioning on Flickr8k

 This repository contains a comparative study of three image captioning models evaluated on the **Flickr8k** dataset.
-The goal of this project is to examine how different architectural choices—from CNN-based encoder–decoder models to pretrained vision–language models—affect caption quality under limited computational resources.
+The project investigates how different architectural choices—from CNN-based encoder–decoder models to pretrained vision–language models—affect caption quality under limited computational resources.

 Each model is implemented in an independent Jupyter notebook and can be executed separately.